innovationOUtside/jupyter_anywidget_pglite/README.md

 When creating the widget, pass the list of required extensions via the `extensions=` parameter.
 For example:  `pglite_panel(extensions=["vector", "fuzzystrmatch", "pg_trgm"])`

-The extension package is downloaded and the extension automatically enabled via an automaticlaly run `CREATE EXTENSION IF NOT EXISTS extension_name` call.
+If specified, the extension package is dynamically downloaded and the extension automatically enabled via an automatically run `CREATE EXTENSION IF NOT EXISTS extension_name` call.

 Examples: